Program: B.A., Art

-The lower and upper division core program is required of all art majors.
-Additionally, students select lower and upper division elective units from one or more areas of concentration offered in the Art department in order to complete the B.A. program in their chosen area of study.
+The lower and upper division core program is required of all Art majors.
+Additionally, students select lower and upper division elective units from one or more areas of concentration offered by the Department of Art and Design to complete the B.A. program in their chosen area of study.
 Experiences are also available outside specialty areas, offering students opportunities to sharpen professional skills and increase their marketability.

 1. Lower Division Core Foundation Requirements (15 units)

 Select two courses from the following (6 units):

 2. Lower Division Courses by Area of Concentration (minimum of 9 units)

 The selection of lower division courses will be for the purpose of satisfying prerequisites for upper division courses and for electives, with guidance from a department advisor.
 Lower division courses may be substituted for courses from outside the department with approval of the Department of Art and Design.